William Lentz: Biography

-Lentz was born on May 14, 1920, in Millersburg, Pennsylvania to Charles Warren and Minnie (Reigle) Lentz, the fifth child of their seven children.
+Lentz was born on May 14, 1920, in Millersburg, Pennsylvania to Charles Warren and Minnie (Reigle) Lentz, the fifth child of seven children.

 Along with four of his six brothers, Staff Sgt.
 William B. Lentz served in the U.S. Army in World War II.

 He defeated M. Harvey Taylor, the President pro tempore of the Pennsylvania Senate, to serve as a member of the Pennsylvania Senate for the 15th district from 1965 to 1976.

-He died on September 18, 1977, in Harrisburg, Pennsylvania and is interred at Oak Hill Cemetery in Millersburg, Pennsylvania.
+He died on September 18, 1977, in Harrisburg, Pennsylvania.